 Figure 1.
-Medicare Readmissions - Rolling 12 Months Trend, Data through May 2018
+Medicare Readmissions - Rolling 12 Months Trend, Data through December 2018

-Additionally, HSCRC's hospital data show that the monthly case-mix adjusted readmission rate through CY 2018 YTD through June is substantially improved when compared to CY 2013 (Figure 2).
+Additionally, HSCRC's hospital data show that the monthly case-mix adjusted readmission rate through CY 2018 is substantially improved when compared to CY 2013 (Figure 2).
 This analysis includes all Maryland inpatient stays, including Medicare FFS.
-Based on these HSCRC data, the all-payer, case-mix adjusted readmission rate in CY 2018 YTD through June was 11.24 percent, compared to 11.74 percent during the same time period in CY 2016, a 4.22 percent reduction.
-Compounded with previous reductions in readmissions since CY 2013, the state of Maryland has achieved a 14.55 percent reduction in the all-payer, case-mix adjusted readmission rates.
-The corresponding compounded readmission reduction for Medicare FFS beneficiaries was slightly lower at 14.49 percent.
+Based on these HSCRC data, the all-payer, case-mix adjusted readmission rate in CY 2018 was 11.22 percent, compared to 11.74 percent in CY 2016, a 4.22 percent reduction.
+Compounded with previous reductions in readmissions since CY 2013, the state of Maryland has achieved a 14.94 percent reduction in the all-payer, case-mix adjusted readmission rates.
+The corresponding compounded readmission reduction for Medicare FFS beneficiaries was slightly lower at 14.82 percent.
 This reduction is significant given difficulty and time involved in reducing readmissions, as it requires sustained effort, investment, and coordination across providers.

 Figure 2.
-Case-Mix Adjusted Readmissions in Maryland, CY 2013 - CY 2017 improvement to-date in RY 2020 is compounded with RY 2018 improvement.
+Case-Mix Adjusted Readmissions in Maryland, CY 2013 - CY 2018

-In the RY 2019 and 2020 policies, hospitals continue to be measured based on improvement and attainment.
+In the RY 2020 and 2021 policies, hospitals continue to be measured based on improvement and attainment.
 To help readmission reduction efforts, the HSCRC continues to improve its readmission reporting capability by leveraging resources available in the state Health Information Exchange and providing timely, monthly, and patient-specific data to hospitals.
+During CY 2019, the State is working with hospital quality experts and other measurement subject-matter experts to update the readmission policy and monitor for unintended consequences, as the State works to sustain the improvement hospitals achieved during the All-Payer Model through the Total Cost of Care Model.